 What is URL Hijacking (aka Direct Linking)?

-Hijacking occurs when another advertiser creates an ad that looks like it’s your ad.
+URL hijacking (or affiliate ad hijacking) occurs when another advertiser creates an ad that looks like it’s your ad.
 It happens within paid search ads, contextual ads, and in display network image ads.

 - Paid Search Hijacking.
 When URL Hijacking occurs in paid search, the hijacker will use your URL as the display URL in its ad.
 This is problematic because search engines only allow 1 paid search advertiser to show in search results per display URL.
 This means that if you and an affiliate or a competitor are both using the same display URL, your ad will only show a portion of the time, and the remaining portion of the time the other guy’s ad version with your display URL will appear.
 We call this getting ‘knocked-out’.
 Our system will tell you the percentage of the time that you have been knocked-out of the search listings by a competitor.